leomccormack/sparta-site/content/docs/help/install-instructions.md

 ## Linux (x86) users

-Linux users can copy the plugins into any folder that is scanned by the VST host for VST plug-ins.
+Linux users can download, unzip and copy the plugins into any folder that is scanned by the VST host for VST plug-ins.
 For example:
 ```
 ~/.vst
 ```
-The following file must then also be copied into:
+The following included file must then also be copied into:
 ```
 /usr/local/lib/libsaf_custom_mkl_lp64.so
 ```